nanadanelia/TeamB-DDIT-2026/sprint_plan_v2.md

 ## Part 4.
 Dry run commitment

-- Internal dry run date:
+- Internal dry run date: May 15, 2026
-- Time:
+- Time: 18.26
-- Location:
+- Location: Kiu Campus
 - Format: team member presents each section under timed conditions (25 minutes total).
 Others ask the three hardest questions they can think of.
 Identify three specific weaknesses.

 ---

 ## Part 5.
 Sprint risk

 - Primary risk to the sprint:
 - Mitigation:
 - Escalation: if the sprint falls two weeks behind, the team will: